 The deadline to apply for the next round of awards is 1 May 2015.
 CLICK HERE for additional information.

-ASHLAND, Oregon — For decades, the AAAS, Pacific Division has provided a training ground for young scientists to present their research findings and rub shoulders with more senior researchers in a relaxed yet scientifically rigorous environment.
+ASHLAND, Oregon — For decades, the Pacific Division of AAAS has provided a training ground for young scientists to present their research findings and rub shoulders with more senior researchers in a relaxed yet scientifically rigorous environment.
 To continue this tradition, the Pacific Division offers a number of enticements to encourage and help students to attend the annual meetings and present their research, either orally or as posters.
 Check out the Pacific Division!
-For additional information, check out the links below or CLICK HERE to contact the Executive Director of the Pacific Division!
+For additional information, click the links below or CLICK HERE to contact the Executive Director of the Pacific Division!

 AAASPD Student Programs: